Possum with studio backdrop!

 It works!
 Our first animal!

 We tested it by waving a hand in front of it at 11:30pm.
 Looks like it works... it recorded for 5 seconds.
 So we set it up.
-At 4:30am, we had our first visitor!
-It seemed a little spooked out by the light.
+At 4:30am, we had our first visitor, a cat that seemed a little spooked out by the light.
 We were so excited when we saw that it worked!
 We're looking forward to seeing what we've recorded each morning when we wake up.

 (bait: cheap beef dog food)